jhannes/logevents/README.md

 ![Web dashboard filter screenshot](doc/web-dashboard-filter.png)

-You can also set up environment specific logging with a file named `logevents-<profile>.properties` or you can configure Logevents programmatically:
+You can also set up environment specific logging with a file named `logevents-<profile>.properties`, with environment variables or you can configure Logevents programmatically:

 ```
 LogEventFactory logEventFactory = LogEventFactory.getInstance();